Kalaleh County

-Kalaleh County (شهرستان کلاله) is in Golestan Province, Iran.
+Kalaleh County (شهرستان کلاله) is in Golestan province, Iran.
 Its capital is the city of Kalaleh.

 History

-After the 2006 National Census, Maraveh Tappeh District was separated from the county in the establishment of Maraveh Tappeh County.
-Zavkuh Rural District was separated from the Central District in the formation of Pishkamar District, which was divided into two rural districts, including the new Arab Dagh Rural District.
-After the 2011 census, the village of Pishkamar was elevated to the status of the city of Faraghi.
+In 2007, Maraveh Tappeh District was separated from the county in the establishment of Maraveh Tappeh County.
+At the same time, Zavkuh Rural District was separated from the Central District in the formation of Pishkamar District, which was divided into two rural districts, including the new Arab Dagh Rural District.
+The village of Pishkamar was converted to a city and renamed Faraghi in 2012.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 149,857 in 31,475 households.
+At the time of the 2006 National Census, the county's population was 149,857 in 31,475 households.
 The following census in 2011 counted 110,473 people in 28,483 households.
 The 2016 census measured the population of the county as 117,319 in 32,998 households.

 Administrative divisions

 Kalaleh County's population history and administrative structure over three consecutive censuses are shown in the following table.